 Who should take this course: Beginning to intermediate practitioners who understand basic DevOps concepts but want to get started building a CI/CD pipeline.

 Prerequisites: Basic knowledge of the software development lifecycle and software configuration management tools, such as Git.

 Duration: 12 weeks, two to three hours per week.
 Price is $189.

-Course details: This course provides an introduction to Kubernetes, including what it does and how to administer it.
+Course details: This course introduces Kubernetes at a high level, including what it does and how to administer it.
 You'll learn why a good container orchestration engine is necessary and why Kubernetes is the one to use.
 From there you will learn what Pods are and how to use them.
 Although this free course doesn't focus on DevOps specifically, it can be useful for DevOps engineers who need a fast way to learn about Kubernetes.

 Who should take this course: DevOps engineers, developers, administrators or anyone interested in learning about Kubernetes.

 Prerequisites: Basic understanding of YAML syntax, Linux commands, Docker, containers; Google Cloud is a plus but not mandatory.